What is an online course?

 What if I need help while I'm taking an online class?

+Contact your instructor first.
 Online tutoring is available through SMARTHINKING.

 Learn more about SMARTHINKING.
 On-campus peer tutoring is also available; contact the Ankeny tutoring office at (515) 965-7004 for information about the location nearest you.